VachaLab/qq-manual/src/qq_info.md

 Displays the full information panel for the job with ID `740173`.
 You can use either the short ID or the full ID including the batch server address.
 This only works if the job is a qq job with a valid and accessible info file, and the associated batch server is reachable from the current machine.

-The output might look like this:
+This is what the output might look like:

 ![Example of qq info output](img/qq_info_2.png)

+*For a detailed description of the output, see [below](#description-of-the-output).*

 ```bash
 qq info